 The core of a pickleball paddle is a honeycomb structure with cells having variable sizes.
 The closed-cell cores are heavier and produce much speed.
 In its comparison, large-cell cores are much preferred for their lightweight and control features.
 The core is then dipped into one of the following materials, which further alternate the outcome of a paddle.

-Whether you play indoor or outdoor, the grips must be the tackiest of all.
-Cushioned EVA is a quality checking criteria.
-Most of the paddles today come with sweat-resisting abilities, which is plus, if you’re an outdoor player.
-Also see the adhesive where the handle connects the surface.
+Whether you play indoors or outdoors, the grips must be the tackiest of all.
+Cushioned EVA is a quality-checking criterion.
+Most of the paddles today come with sweat-resisting abilities, which is a plus if you’re an outdoor player.
+Also, see the adhesive where the handle connects the surface.
 Chances are, you’re an aggressive player and couldn’t control the anger after losing the match, and now your paddle is suffering.
 A good quality paddle, otherwise, would handle the rage and don’t crack easily.

 Pickleball might be like tennis but it has its own uniqueness, and having different shapes is one of its legacies.
 In this game, you’ll witness many shapes.
 Per the official count, there are currently 3 pickleball paddle shapes offered;